Animesh-Impel/ctl-alt-elite/EventStorming/EventStorming.md

 <img src="images/Event Storming 4.png" alt="Event Storming 4"/>

 ## Conclusion:
-The event storming process for the "Clearview" project facilitated a deep understanding of the system’s requirements, user roles, and event flows.
+The event storming process for the "ClearView" project facilitated a deep understanding of the system’s requirements, user roles, and event flows.
 By clearly defining events, actors, commands, and bounded contexts, we established a robust foundation for developing a transparent and efficient hiring platform, addressing both technical and business challenges